 “This month our associates were inspired to showcase their black heritage and were overwhelmed by the support shown by all associates.
 People of all races came together to celebrate and embrace Black History.”

 – Malcolm G., #KohlsBlackProfessionals BRG Group Leader pic.twitter.com/vn05AMaulG

 — Life at Kohl's (@KohlsCareers) February 28, 2020

 A potential average of 90k people see this hashtag on Twitter and Instagram every day – that’s a pool of people who may become Kohl’s new customers, new advocates, or new recruits just by looking at the genuine posts from Kohl’s employees.
 They balance their work/life balance pretty well, but every time they want to celebrate their work life, they use the #LifeAtKohl’s hashtag.

-The hashtag isn’t the only way that Kohl’s employees use to share what it’s like to work for the company: Kohl’s also have a corporate Twitter account, @KohlsCareers.
-That works as the go-to place for anyone who’d like to know more about career opportunities at Kohl’s, as well as any related information, like any awards won or other accolades:
+The hashtag isn’t the only way that Kohl’s employees use to share what it’s like to work for the company: Kohl’s also has a hiring Twitter account, @KohlsCareers.
+That works as the go-to place for anyone who’d like to know more about career opportunities at Kohl’s, as well as any related information, like any awards won or other accolades.

 There’s also a separate account, @JobsAtKohls, that only tweets out job opportunities at Kohl’s, using the hashtag #LifeAtKohls.
 This is an excellent way of organising your employee advocacy program:

 Kohl’s does employee advocacy right, as well as social media in general.
 In fact, it’s been a pretty great season for Kohl’s on social media.